outde-xyz/website/content/Tutorials/outdex_yaml_guide.md

 The order of the fields does not matter, nor does the order of the tags.
 But as somebody who's very fond of consistency, I would be greatly pleased if you were to follow the order used in the examples.

+## Adding a summary and table of contents

-There are two more useful entries you can add to the YAML header.
+There are two more useful entries you can put in the YAML header.
 If you add `toc: true`, a table of contents will be added to your article, just like the one at the top of this post.
 Right now the styling is still very crude, but hopefully I'll have time to tweak that soon.